GoogleCloudPlatform/region-carbon-info/README.md

 # Carbon free energy for Google Cloud regions

-This repository contains csustainablity characteristics of Google Cloud regions in a machine readable format.
+This repository contains sustainablity characteristics of Google Cloud regions in a machine readable format.
 Read more [on the Google Cloud website](https://cloud.google.com/sustainability/region-carbon).

 ## Data